QhelDIV/ShapeFormer/README.md

 There is a visualization callback for both VQDIF and ShapeFormer, who will call the model to obtain 3D meshes and render them to images.
 The results will be save in `experiments/$exp_name$/results/$callback_name$/`
 The callbacks will be automatically called during training and testing, so to get the generation results you just need to test the model.

+ALso notice that in the configuration files batch sizes are set to very small so that the model can run on a 12GB memory GPU.
+You can tune it up if your GPU has a larger memory.

 ### Multi-GPU
 Notice that to use multiple GPUs, just specify the GPU ids.
 For example `--gpu 0 1 2 4` is to use the 0th, 1st, 2nd, 4th GPU for training.
 Inside the program their indices will be mapped to 0 1 2 3 for simplicity.